jrief/django-formset/docs/source/intro.rst

 Often these forms are derived from a Django model.
 On the client, this form then is rendered, can be filled with data and submitted back to the server.

-Typically there is one form per page, because the HTML standard does not allow to submit more than one form in one submission.
+Typically there is one form per page, because the HTML standard does not allow you to submit more than one form in one submission.
 With the introduction of FormSets_, Django provides a workaround for this use-case.
 It however relies on prefixing each field from the forms making up a "FormSet" with a unique identifier, so that those Django forms can be wrapped into one HTML ``<form>``-element.
 This makes the handling of multiple forms per page cumbersome and difficult to understand.

 By using **django-formset** on the other hand, each Django form corresponds to its own self-contained ``<form>``-element.
 Inside each of these forms, all field names remain unmodified and on submission, each form introduces its own namespace, so that the form data is submitted as a dictionary of field-value-pairs.
 By doing so, we can even nest forms deeply, something currently not possible with Django FormSets_.